Monday, May 29, 2017

 11 THEN, without warning the first mate, Bailman by name cried out, “My grandfather was murdered by the likes of you, Orc!”
 Then, faster than any could counter he slew the elf, cutting his throat open before all the people there.
 Many pulled him back from his continued attacks, but Ceirmaul’s death came soon thereafter.

-Bailman was not alone in his ill feelings, and none did more that admonish with the removal of his blade.
+Bailman was not alone in his ill feelings, and none did more than admonish with the removal of his blade.
 None sought out the Dungeon of Varlendur for his crime, for many more than who did, thought justice had been fittingly served.

-12 THREE weeks later, news came to that port city of Kathos that the so-called prophet, Nadan by name was slain at the Oasis of Orid.
+12 THREE weeks later, news came to that seaport city of Kathos that the so-called prophet, Nadan by name was slain at the Oasis of Orid.
 Many of the sea folk in Kathos rejoiced at the hearing; believing the Mitharian priest had rightly been named a foolish dreamer of lies and ill-conjurer.

 No comments: